ntoskrnl/DataSync/README.md

 Synchronization is performed only between objects that have been modified since the latest successful synchronization.
 At the moment, it's completely up to you to keep track of synchronization date.
-If you don't specify <code>lastSyncDate</code>, the library will attempt to synchronize all objects.
+If you don't specify `lastSyncDate`, the library will attempt to synchronize all objects.

-You must also update <code>syncDate</code> of your local objects, as this field represents last modification date.
+You must also update `syncDate` of your local objects, as this field represents last modification date.

 In your background code:
 ```java